Not Every Time and Frequency Need to Be Forgotten in Diffusion Unlearning: Experiments

-We apply our selective unlearning framework to various optimization methods (GA, SISS, DPO, and KTO), with results shown in \Tabref{tab:main}.
+In \Figref{fig:metric_grid_final}, similar to the toy results in \Figref{fig:toy_exp}, we focus on the middle steps, which show stable forgetting and better quality preservation in image-level unconditional unlearning.
+For a low-pass filter, a cutoff threshold $r=0.15$ effectively maintains the quality.
+Thus, we apply our selective unlearning framework to various optimization methods (GA, SISS, DPO, and KTO) in \Tabref{tab:main}.
 To ensure that a positive value consistently indicates an improvement over metric $V$, the relative gain (\%) is calculated as $(V_{\text{ours}} - V_{\text{base}}) / V_{\text{base}}$ for higher is better metric and $(V_{\text{base}} - V_{\text{ours}}) / V_{\text{base}}$ for lower is better metric.
 The results indicate that both time and frequency selection achieve forgetting and preserve the quality of unlearned data examples.
-Overall, adding our method results in only a minor increase in FID for retained data samples, while significantly improving image quality, as indicated by the substantial gains in Aesthetic scores.
-Our framework demonstrates effective unlearning; at $t=250$, it generally maintains the raw SSCD while improving SSCD$^{\text{norm}}$, and at $t=500$, it improves both metrics compared to base models.
+At $t=250$, it maintains the SSCD while improving SSCD$^{\text{norm}}$, and at $t=500$, it improves both metrics compared to base models.
+Since our selective method is optimized for the forget data, we observe a minor increase in FID for retained data.

 The comparison between SSCD and SSCD$_{\text{norm}}$ highlights the limitations of using raw similarity to evaluate unlearning.
 For instance, deletion-focused methods like EraseDiff and GA achieve low SSCD scores.
 While the results are well-aligned with target forgetting, it is merely an artifact of severe image quality degradation.
 Their high SSCD$_{\text{norm}}$ scores correctly reveal that their perturbation direction is ineffective for true unlearning.
-In contrast, our selective framework demonstrates a superior unlearning direction by achieving significant SSCD$_{\text{norm}}$ gains without this quality collapse.
-However, we also observe the failure cases in quality preservation within our framework, which leaves room for additional selective design.
+In contrast, our selective framework demonstrates a superior unlearning direction by achieving significant SSCD$_{\text{norm}}$ gains.